SwenneHacks/myCpp/modulos/Day06/ex00/about.md

 The return value of static_cast will be of dest_type.

-# STUDY NOTE: PRESCISION IN FLOATING POINT NUMBERS
+# STUDY NOTE: precision in floats

 The data type float has 24 bits of precision.
 This is equivalent to only about 7 decimal places.